-Each year the CSEAS is in attendance at the Annual Delegate Conferences of all the Civil Service Unions.
-This initiative provides an opportunity for the CSEAS to meet with staff members across all grades and showcase the wide variety of CSEAS information and support available.
+Each year the CSEAS prioritises attendance at the Annual Delegate Conferences of Civil Service Unions.
+This initiative provides an opportunity for CSEAS team members to meet with staff across all grades and showcase the variety of support and information available from the CSEAS.